waxworks-london/waxworks-london.github.io/pages/index.md

 ### How safe is this?

 We take your safety seriously!
 Wax carving is a safe and fun activity, but we ask that your group acts responsibly around tools.
-We hold a Level 2 Health & Safety in the Workplace certificate and Professional Liability Insurance.
+We hold a Level 2 Health & Safety in the Workplace certificate and Public Liability Insurance.

 ### Can participants drink alcohol?